-Braziers is home to 13 people at present, most of whom work part-time within Braziers in exchange for board and lodging.
+Braziers is home to 15 people at present, most of whom work part-time in exchange for board and lodging.
 Some also work part time outside the community or are retired.
-Ages currently range from 20′s to 90′s plus a baby born 2012.
-We hope to be 16 by end 2013.
+Ages currently range from 20’s to 90’s plus a baby born 2012.

 Residents have their own room, many in the main building or Garden cottage, alongside volunteers from UK and overseas who spend up to three months here working for their keep and participating in the life of the community.
 There are usually between two and eight volunteers depending on time of year and how much work to be done.

 If you are interested in learning more about living at Braziers check our vacancies page.
-Becoming a resident can take quite some time and all candidates for vacancies are required to complete our application form before being invited on one or two visits, after short-listing by the community – the selected applicant is then offered a 3 month trial period with reviews, which may lead to an offer of residency.
+Becoming a resident can take quite some time and all candidates for vacancies are required to complete our application form before being invited on one or two visits, after short-listing by the community – the selected applicant is then offered a 3 or 6 month trial period, which may lead to an offer of residency.

 Applicants need to demonstrate an interest in Integrative Social Research as well as experience and skills in the required areas of the role they are filling, but more importantly, an ability to contribute fully to our shared life, willing to learn about problem solving and conflict resolution and take part in community building, teaching and learning.